magavdraakon/i-tee/README.md

 	apt-get install virtualbox-4.3

-If everything is successful
+If everything is successful then module list should contain vboxdrv module.
+Test it using lsmod:

 	lsmod |grep vboxdrv

+The result should look like:

 vboxdrv               409815  3 vboxnetadp,vboxnetflt,vboxpci